All Episodes

 President Obama waived a provision of federal law designed to prevent the supply of guns to terrorist groups in order to clear the way for America to provide military assistance to vetted opposition groups in Syria.

-See, John Kerry said we're gonna vet these rebels, and we're gonna find out which ones are good rebels as opposed to the bad rebels.
+See, John Kerry said, we're going to vet these rebels, and we're going to find out which ones are good rebels as opposed to the bad rebels.

-And the bad rebels we're not gonna give any guns to, but the good rebels we're gonna give them guns.
+And the bad rebels, we're not going to give any guns to.

-But now wait, there's a federal lawsuit can't do this.
+But now, wait, there's a federal law says you can't do this.

-But that doesn't matter because Obama's waving it.
+But that doesn't matter because Obama's waiving it.

 That's right.